-The election landscape has undeniably changed in recent years, thanks to tech-savvy campaigns and the wave of social media platforms that include Facebook, Twitter, Instagram, Snapchat, and YouTube, among others.
+The election landscape has transformed in recent years, thanks to tech-savvy campaigns and the wave of social media platforms including Facebook, Twitter, Instagram, Snapchat, and YouTube, among others.
 Nonetheless, the election year tradition of displaying political yard signs continues to be a mainstay in neighborhoods across America.
-As part of an overall election plan, campaign signs are an invaluable means for getting the word out and rallying voters to the booths.
+As part of an overall election strategy, political campaign signs are an invaluable means for getting the word out and rallying voters to the booths.

-Name recognition is the name of the game!
-Political campaigns work tirelessly to make their candidates known and this grassroots way of ensuring a nominee is known to the masses is a cost effective way to get the job done.
+Especially in the increasingly crowded field of candidates running for President of the United States during the 2019-2020 presidential campaign season, name recognition is the name of the game!
+Presidential campaigns work tirelessly to make sure their candidates are known to the masses, and this grassroots practice of posting election season yard signs is a cost effective way to get the job done.

 Timing is everything.
-Generally, election signs should be displayed beginning early in a campaign cycle and, while every area will have local laws governing time limits for how long signs can remain posted, the general rule of thumb is for seven to 10 days after an election.
+Generally, election signs should be displayed beginning early in a campaign cycle and, while every area will have local laws governing time limits for how long signs can remain posted, the general rule of thumb is that signs must be removed within seven to 10 days after an election.

-Political signs are legal in most neighborhoods throughout the country, though there are rules that vary stating where, how, and when these signs can be displayed.
+Political signs are legal in most neighborhoods throughout the country, though there are widespread rules that state where, how, and when these campaign signs can be displayed.
 Neighborhood residents are free to post election signs in their yards, as long as the property owner gives permission to do so.

 Public areas, on the other hand, require a bit more consideration and proper planning to avoid costly fines and having signs permanently removed.
 There are usually rules regulating – or barring – the posting of political signs.
 For example, restrictions may limit where signs can be placed, for example not near traffic lights or signs, easements along roadways, or between private properties.
 Be sure to check with your local jurisdiction for the latest guidelines.